Caution: This chart assumes that the issuer has either

 Here are the procedures that you should follow:

-f.
-If you are eligible to sell your shares, the law firm will issue the appropriate opinion letter, deliver the opinion letter and attachments to your broker and send a copy of the opinion letter and attachments to the Company that issued the shares to you for review.
+4. If you are eligible to resell your shares in the public markets, we will issue the appropriate opinion letter and supporting documents by email to your broker and send a copy to the company that issued the shares for review.
+The responsibility for the process of restriction removal then shifts to your broker

-h.
-The stock transfer agent will contact the issuer of the securities and ask if there is any lawful reason why the Rule 144 legend should not be removed.
-The issuer must consent to the removal unless there are factual or legal reasons why the legend should not be removed.
-There are state and federal laws that must be followed.
+6. The stock transfer agent will review the opinion letter and other documents to determine if they are adequate.
+If so, it will submit the opinion letter and attachments to the issuer of the securities and ask if there is any valid legal reason why the Rule 144 legend should not be removed.
+The issuer must consent to the removal unless there are legitimate factual or legal reasons why the legend should not be removed.
+There are state and federal and state statutes, rules and regulations that must be followed, particularly Uniform Commercial Code Article 8, Sections 401-409.
 Any issuer or transfer agent that ignores these laws and refuses to remove the restrictive legend is subject to substantial liability.